Chain of responsibility

 Safe-T-Cam camera locations in South Australia

-Map showing Safe-T-Cam sites at Seacliff Park, O'Halloran Hill, Globe Derby, Willaston, Crafers, Border Village, Penong, Marla, Stirling North, Yunta, Yamba, Pinnaroo, Keith, and Bordertown.
+Figure 1 Inner map showing Safe-T-Cam sites at Seacliff Park, O'Halloran Hill, Globe Derby, Willaston, Crafers West and Crafter East.
+The Outer map showing Safe-T-Cam sites at Border Village, Penong, Marla, Stirling North, Yunta, Yamba, Pinnaroo, Keith, and Bordertown.

-For more information about Safe-T-Cam camera locations in South Australia, please contact DIT on 1300 660 279 during business hours.
+For more information about Safe-T-Cam camera locations in South Australia, contact the Department for Infrastructure and Transport (DIT) on 1300 660 279 during business hours.

 Contact National Heavy Vehicle Regulator